avaneev/prvhash/README.md

 existence of an infinite sequence of bits like PI is completely realistic;
 a person can create such sequence, too (in theory).
-Additionally, if such infinitely-precise spectrum is mapped to space- and time-bound physical processes, it brings a notion of existence of infinite Nyquist frequency and thus infinite energy.
+Additionally, if such infinitely-precise spectrum is mapped to space- and time-bound physical processes (where Planck length and time are considerably greater than zero, relatively), it brings a notion of existence of infinite Nyquist frequency and thus infinite energy.

 The mathematics offers an interesting understanding.
 Take in your mind a